mikeqfu/pyhelpers/docs/source/quick-start.rst

-.. _tutorial-dir-examples:
+.. _tutorial-dirs-examples:

 Specify a directory or a file path
 ==================================

-The module :py:mod:`pyhelpers.dir` offers to assist with manipulating folders/directories.
-For example, the function :py:func:`~pyhelpers.dir.cd` returns an absolute path to the current working directory or, if specified, to a subdirectory or a file any level deep from the current working directory:
+The module :py:mod:`pyhelpers.dirs` offers to assist with manipulating folders/directories.
+For example, the function :py:func:`~pyhelpers.dirs.cd` returns an absolute path to the current working directory or, if specified, to a subdirectory or a file any level deep from the current working directory:

 .. code-block:: python

-    >>> from pyhelpers.dir import cd
+    >>> from pyhelpers.dirs import cd
     >>> import os

     >>> cwd = cd()  # The current working directory